CHANCELLOR (hurriedly). Indeed, yes, Your Majesty. (The

 PRINCESS (settling herself).
 I love stories.

 PRINCE.
 This isn’t a story really.
-You see, I’m attendant on Prince Simon, who is visiting here.
+You see, I’m attendant on Prince Simon, who

 PRINCESS.
 Oh?
 I’m attendant on Her Royal Highness.